Quantitative methods for Economists

 Objectives and learning outcomes of the module

 On successful completion of the course, students should be able to:

-- demonstrate understanding of, derivatives, rules of differentiation, partial derivatives, total differential, higher order derivatives, their uses and applications
+- demonstrate understanding of derivatives, rules of differentiation, partial derivatives, differentials and total differentials, higher order derivatives, their uses and applications

-- understand indefinite and definite integrals and apply them to economic problems
+- understand indefinite integrals and apply them to economic problems